Location: East Campus (Oley) Instructor: Amy Herbert | Sue Schwartz CIP Code: 43.0107

-The Service Occupations curriculum encompasses the areas of work place safety, grounds maintenance, cleaning practices, housekeeping, custodial, and retail stock, as well as, kitchen safety, cooking & baking, food preparation, dining room services, commercial dishwashing, pot washing, and commercial laundry services.
+The Service Occupations curriculum encompasses the areas of work place safety, grounds maintenance, cleaning practices, housekeeping, custodial and retail stock, as well as, kitchen safety, cooking and baking, food preparation, commercial dishwashing, pot washing, and commercial laundry services.
 All areas are instructed with the intent of achieving a level of competency commensurate with competitive employment.
 This is achieved by involving “live work experiences” whenever possible to provide the students with training that approximates what would be found in the work environment.
-Toward that end, students are involved in clinical experiences involving janitorial cleaning, maintenance, grounds keeping, laundry, dishwashing and laundry in and around the school.
-Students take pride in their work, knowing that the school depends on them doing a “professional job” in order to function efficiently.
-Toward that end goal, students are supported through a variety of services provided by BCTC and the Reading Office of Vocational Rehabilitation (OVR) Work Partners.
-These services may include a variety of work-based experiences including job shadowing, internships, and paid co-op jobs, job placement and on-the-job coaching, mobility training, benefits and work incentive counseling, job seeking and keeping skills, and more.
-BCTC and OVR work collaboratively to ensure the successful transition of students from school-to-work.
+Students are involved in clinical experiences involving janitorial cleaning, maintenance, grounds keeping, laundry and dishwashing around the school.
+Students take pride in their work, knowing that the school depends on them to do a “professional job” in order to function efficiently.
+With that end goal in mind, students are supported through a variety of services provided by BCTC and the Reading Office of Vocational Rehabilitation.
+These services may include a variety of work-based experiences including job shadowing, internships, and paid co-op jobs, job placement and on-the-job coaching, benefits and work incentive counseling, job seeking and retainment, and more.
 BCTC’s Service Occupations program has the ultimate goal of a seamless transition to gainful employment or further education.

 Because of the uniqueness of this program, interested students and their parent/guardian are expected to schedule a visit to the program prior to making application to BCTC by contacting the Student Services Office or by contacting the student’s sending school Special Education representative.
 This will prevent the processing of the application from being delayed, since there is limited enrollment in this popular program.